willfind/nimble/documentation/source/install.rst

 during the install process.
 To avoid requiring packages that may never be used, Nimble only has only three required dependencies, `Numpy`_, `packaging`_, and `tomli`_.
-`NumPy`_, provides access to a limited portion of the API and additional functionality is accessed by installing third-party :ref:`optional-packages`.
+`NumPy`_ enables a baseline portion of the data manipulation API.
 The `packaging`_ dependency is used to validate the installed versions of any optional packages.
 The `tomli`_ dependency is a fallback for certain dependency checks of the optional dependencies.
+All further functionality is accessed by installing third-party :ref:`optional-packages`.

 For convenience, installing optional packages can also be triggered while installing Nimble.
-We recommend the :ref:`quickstart-install` to make much of Nimble's functionality available with a single command.
+We recommend the :ref:`quickstart-install` to make almost all of Nimble's functionality available with a single command.

 Note that downloading and/or installing Nimble constitutes agreement to the Nimble :doc:`License Agreement<legal>`.